tvdboom/ATOM/docs_sources/index.md

  if you are not satisfied with the results.
-Unfortunately, different models require different data cleaning steps, different type/amount of features, tuning a new set of hyperparameters, etc. Refactoring the code for this purpose can be quite boring and time consuming.
+Unfortunately, different models require different data cleaning steps, different type/amount of features, tuning a new set of hyperparameters, etc. Refactoring the code for this purpose can be quite boring and time-consuming.
 Because of this, many data scientists end up just using the model best known to them and fine-tuning this particular model without ever trying different ones.
 This can result in poor performance (because the model is just not the right one for the task) or in poor time management (because you could have achieved a similar